-If you have information about a family that you think are using an address that they do not live at for the purposes of school admissions you can inform the team by letter or go to the email link in contact us and fill in the online form.
-The information we receive is always treated confidentially.
+If you think a family are using an address they do not live at for the purposes of school admissions, please inform the team by going to the email link in Contact us, or writing to: Admissions Team, Children’s Services, PO Box 837, Leeds.
+LS1 9PZ.
+The information we use is always treated confidentially.

 Any school offer made on the basis of a fraudulent or intentionally misleading application which effectively denied a place to a child with a stronger claim will be withdrawn.